|MP 6.01.23||Diagnosis and Treatment of Sacroiliac Joint Pain|

 No applicable information.

 This policy was created in 2000 and has since been periodically updated with searches of the MEDLINE database.
-The most recent literature update was performed through January 17, 2013.
+The most recent literature review was performed through November 12, 2013.
 Following is a summary of key references to date.

 2009 practice guidelines from the American Pain Society (APS) were based on a systematic review that was commissioned by the APS and conducted at the Oregon Evidence-Based Practice Center.
-(8, 9) The systematic review concluded that no reliable evidence existed to evaluate validity or utility of diagnostic sacroiliac joint block as a diagnostic procedure for low back pain with or without radiculopathy, with a resulting guideline recommendation of insufficient evidence.
+(9, 10) The systematic review concluded that no reliable evidence existed to evaluate validity or utility of diagnostic sacroiliac joint block as a diagnostic procedure for low back pain with or without radiculopathy, with a resulting guideline recommendation of insufficient evidence.
 Data on sacroiliac joint steroid injection were limited to 1 small controlled trial, resulting in a recommendation of insufficient evidence for therapeutic injection of this joint.
-In 2010, Manchikanti and colleagues published critical reviews of the APS guidelines for interventional techniques, including sacroiliac injections.
-(10, 11) Evidence for diagnostic sacroiliac injections was considered to be fair to poor, and no additional literature was identified since the 2009 systematic review by Rupert and colleagues.
-(7)
+In 2010, Manchikanti et al published critical reviews of the APS guidelines for interventional techniques, including sacroiliac injections.
+(11, 12) Evidence for diagnostic sacroiliac injections was considered to be fair to poor, and no additional literature was identified since the 2009 systematic review by Rupert et al. (7)

-Hansen et al. published an updated systematic review of sacroiliac joint interventions in 2012.
-(12) The primary outcome was short-term (<6 months) or long-term (>6 months) pain relief.
+Hansen et al published an updated systematic review of sacroiliac joint interventions in 2012.
+(13) The primary outcome was short-term (<6 months) or long-term (>6 months) pain relief.
 Evidence was classified as good, fair, or limited/poor based on the quality of evidence.
-A total of 11 studies (6 randomized and 5 non-randomized) met inclusion criteria.
-Review found that evidence for intra-articular steroid injections is limited/poor, as is the evidence for periarticular injections (local anesthetic and steroid or botulinum toxin).
+A total of 11 studies (6 randomized and 5 nonrandomized trials) met inclusion criteria.
+Review found that evidence for intra- articular steroid injections is limited/poor, as is the evidence for periarticular injections (local anesthetic and steroid or botulinum toxin).
 For radiofrequency neurotomy, the evidence for cooled radiofrequency was found to be fair (2 randomized controlled trials [RCTs]), while evidence for conventional radiofrequency or pulsed radiofrequency was limited/poor.
+The 2013 ASIPP evidence review found no additional studies on intra-articular or periarticular injections besides those identified by Hansen et al in 2012.
+(8)

 Therapeutic Sacroiliac Injections

-The available literature on therapeutic sacroiliac injections is limited, consisting of one small RCT that compared steroid injections with prolotherapy, and case series.
-(12) There are no RCTs that compare therapeutic sacroiliac injections with placebo to determine the efficacy above placebo.
+The available literature on therapeutic sacroiliac injections is limited, consisting of 1 small RCT that compared intra-articular injection with physiotherapy or manual therapy, 1 small RCT that compared steroid injections with prolotherapy, and case series.
+(13) There are no RCTs that compare therapeutic sacroiliac injections with placebo to determine the efficacy above placebo.

-Results from this small trial are insufficient to permit conclusions regarding the effect of this procedure on health outcomes.
+Results from these small trials are insufficient to permit conclusions regarding the effect of this procedure on health outcomes.
 Comparisons to placebo, ideally using sham injections, are needed to determine the degree of benefit over placebo.

-In 2007 Weksler et al. reported results of diagnostic/therapeutic blocks in a series of patients who were referred for low back pain and disc herniation without claudication or neurologic abnormalities.
-(14) Fifty patients who had at least 3 positive pain provocation tests for sacroiliac joint dysfunction received sacroiliac injection of bupivacaine and betamethasone.
-Pain, assessed by visual analogue scores (VAS), improved from 7.8 to 1.3 at 30 minutes after the injection.
+In 2007 Weksler et al reported results of diagnostic/therapeutic blocks in a series of patients who were referred for low back pain and disc herniation without claudication or neurologic abnormalities.
+(16) Fifty patients who had at least 3 positive pain provocation tests for sacroiliac joint dysfunction received sacroiliac injection of bupivacaine and betamethasone.
+Pain, assessed by visual analog scores (VAS), improved from 7.8 to 1.3 at 30 minutes after the injection.
 At a 12-week follow-up, 46 patients (92%) reported VAS scores of 3 or less.
 Four patients required hospitalization for an unanticipated motor block.

-Questions also remain about intra-articular versus peri-articular sources of sacroiliac pain.
-For example, one prospective comparison found that peri-articular lidocaine injections (25 of 25 patients) were more effective than intra-articular injection (9 of 25 patients).
-(15)
+Questions also remain about intra-articular versus periarticular sources of sacroiliac pain.
+For example, 1 prospective comparison found that periarticular lidocaine injections (25 of 25 patients) were more effective than intra-articular injection (9 of 25 patients).
+(17)

-Two small RCTs were identified for this literature review.
-The first was published in 2008 and was the single RCT included in the systematic review.
-This study examined the effect of lateral branch radiofrequency denervation with a cooled probe in 28 patients with injection-diagnosed sacroiliac joint pain.
-(17) Two of 14 patients (14%) in the placebo-control group reported pain relief at 1-month follow-up.
+The single RCT included in the systematic review was published in 2008.
+(19) This study examined the effect of lateral branch radiofrequency denervation with a cooled probe in 28 patients with injection- diagnosed sacroiliac joint pain.
+Two of 14 patients (14%) in the placebo-control group reported pain relief at 1-month follow-up.
 None reported benefit at 3-month follow-up.
 Of the 14 patients treated with radiofrequency denervation, 11 (79%) reported pain relief at 1 month, 9 (64%) at 3 months, and 8 (57%) at 6 months.

-In 2012, Patel et al. reported a randomized double-blind placebo-controlled trial of lateral branch neurotomy with a cooled radiofrequency probe.
-(18) Fifty-one patients who had a positive response to 2 lateral branch blocks were randomized in a 2:1 ratio to lateral branch radiofrequency or sham.
-At 3-month follow-up, significant improvements in pain (-2.4 vs. -0.8), physical function (14 vs. 3), disability (-11 vs. 2), and quality of life (0.09 vs. 0.02) were observed for radiofrequency treatment compared to controls (all respectively).
+In 2012, Patel et al reported a randomized double-blind placebo-controlled trial of lateral branch neurotomy with a cooled radiofrequency probe.
+(20) Fifty-one patients who had a positive response to 2 lateral branch blocks were randomized in a 2:1 ratio to lateral branch radiofrequency or sham.
+At 3- month follow-up, significant improvements in pain (-2.4 vs -0.8), physical function (14 vs 3), disability (-11vs 2), and quality of life (0.09 vs 0.02) were observed for radiofrequency treatment compared with controls (all respectively).
 With treatment success defined as a 50% or greater reduction in the numerical rating scale (NRS), 47% of radiofrequency-treated patients and 12% of sham patients achieved treatment success.
 The treatment response was durable out to 9 months.

 The literature on arthrodesis (open or minimally invasive) for sacroiliac joint pain consists of case series.
 No randomized trials were identified.

-In 2010, Ashman et al. conducted a systematic review to compare fusion vs. denervation for chronic sacroiliac pain.
-(19) Six articles on fusion (95 patients) and 5 on denervation (68 patients) were included in the review.
+In 2010, Ashman et al conducted a systematic review to compare fusion versus denervation for chronic sacroiliac pain.
+(25) Six articles on fusion (95 patients) and 5 on denervation (68 patients) were included in the review.
 All studies on fusion were case series evaluating a single treatment.
-There were 2 small RCTs on radiofrequency denervation; one is described above, (17), and the other had only 9 patients.
+There were 2 small RCTs on radiofrequency denervation; 1 is previously described, (19), and the other had only 9 patients.
 The strength of the evidence was considered to be very low to low, preventing conclusions regarding the comparative efficacy of the treatments.

 While the various physician specialty societies and academic medical centers may collaborate with and make recommendations during this process through the provision of appropriate reviewers, input received does not represent an endorsement or position statement by the physician specialty societies or academic medical centers, unless otherwise noted.

 In response to requests, input was received from 4 physician specialty societies (6 responses) and 3 academic medical centers (5 responses) while this policy was under review in 2010.
 Clinical input was mixed.
-There was general agreement that the evidence for sacroiliac joint injections is limited, although a majority of reviewers considered sacroiliac injections to be the best available approach for diagnosis and treatment in defined situations.
+There was general agreement that the evidence for sacroiliac joint injections is limited, although most reviewers considered sacroiliac injections to be the best available approach for diagnosis and treatment in defined situations.

 Practice Guidelines and Position Statements

 The ASIPP Interventional Pain Management guidelines were updated in 2009.
-The guidelines for diagnostic and therapeutic sacroiliac joint injections were based on the systematic review by Manchikanti et al. and Rupert et al. described earlier.
+The guidelines for diagnostic and therapeutic sacroiliac joint injections were based on the systematic review by Manchikanti et al and Rupert et al described earlier.
 (6, 7) Evidence for sacroiliac joint injections was considered to be level II-2 (evidence obtained from at least 1 properly designed small diagnostic accuracy study).
-The guidelines indicate that sacroiliac joint blocks appear to be the evaluation of choice to provide appropriate diagnosis, due to the inability to make the diagnosis of sacroiliac joint-mediated pain with non-invasive tests.
+The guidelines indicate that sacroiliac joint blocks appear to be the evaluation of choice to provide appropriate diagnosis, due to the inability to make the diagnosis of sacroiliac joint-mediated pain with noninvasive tests.
 Evidence was determined to be unavailable to establish efficacy of intra-articular sacroiliac joint injections for therapeutic purposes.
+Updated ASIPP guidelines from 2013 recommend the use of controlled sacroiliac joint blocks with placebo or controlled comparative local anesthetic block when indications are satisfied with suspicion of sacroiliac joint pain.
+(8) A positive response to a joint block is considered to be at least a 75% improvement in pain or in the ability to perform previously painful movements.
+For therapeutic interventions, the only effective modality with fair evidence was cooled radiofrequency neurotomy, when used after the appropriate diagnosis was confirmed by diagnostic sacroiliac joint injections.

 The 2009 practice guidelines from the APS were based on a systematic review that was commissioned by the APS and conducted at the Oregon Evidence-Based Practice Center.
-(8, 9) The APS guideline states that there is insufficient evidence to evaluate validity or utility of diagnostic sacroiliac joint block as a diagnostic procedure for low back pain with or without radiculopathy and that there is insufficient evidence to adequately evaluate benefits of sacroiliac joint steroid injection for nonradicular low back pain.
+(9, 10) The APS guideline states that there is insufficient evidence to evaluate validity or utility of diagnostic sacroiliac joint block as a diagnostic procedure for low back pain with or without radiculopathy and that there is insufficient evidence to adequately evaluate benefits of sacroiliac joint steroid injection for nonradicular low back

 Medicare National Coverage